Superbalist/php-pubsub-google-cloud/README.md

 For all other cases, messages will be queued in memory and will be published before the script terminates using a vendor registered shutdown handler.

+**Please Note**

+This is marked by google/cloud as an experimental feature & may change before release in backwards-incompatible ways.

 ## Examples

 The library comes with [examples](examples) for the adapter and a [Dockerfile](Dockerfile) for